appacademy/SWEO-Part-Time-Resources/1-Module/3-week/4-day/README.md

   console.log(makeThemBig("Hello", "world,", "how's", "it", "going", "today?"));
   ```

-- Spread takes some data and 'spreads' it out of it's containing brackets.
+- Spread takes some data and 'spreads' it out of its containing brackets.

   ```js
   let arr1 = [1, 2, 3];